 As part of the Project, the City entered into the Lease with Options (as amended from time to time, the "Bass Pro Lease") with Bass Pro Outdoor World L.L.C. ("Bass Pro").
 Pursuant to the Bass Pro Lease, the City leases to Bass Pro approximately twenty (20) acres on which Bass Pro constructed a "Bass Pro Shops Outdoor World" retail store building containing approximately 160,000 square feet (the "Bass Pro Store") and leases the Bass Pro Store to Bass Pro under the terms and conditions contained in the Bass Pro Lease.
 Under the Bass Pro Lease, the City was obligated to make \$25,000,000 available to Bass Pro.
 This amount was funded from the proceeds of a series of bonds issued in 2006 and was used to construct the Bass Pro Store.
 The Board at the request of the City has issued a total of \$89,570,000 of taxable and tax-exempt bonds for the Crackerneck Creek project to fund project costs (together with certain subsequent refunding bonds, the "Crackerneck Creek Project Bonds").
-Presently, two series of Crackerneck Creek Project Bonds remain outstanding in the principal amounts shown under the heading "Obligations of the City - Revenue Obligations - Crackerneck Creek TIF Project - Secured by City's Annual Appropriation Powers," above, including the Infrastructure Facilities Refunding Revenue Bonds (City of Independence, Missouri - Crackerneck Creek Project) Series 2015C and the Infrastructure Facilities Refunding Revenue Bonds (City of Independence, Missouri - Crackerneck Creek Project) Series 2021.
+Presently, two series of Crackerneck Creek Project Bonds remain outstanding in a combined outstanding principal amount of \$82,980,000, including the Infrastructure Facilities Refunding Revenue Bonds (City of Independence, Missouri - Crackerneck Creek Project) Series 2015C and the Infrastructure Facilities Refunding Revenue Bonds (City of Independence, Missouri - Crackerneck Creek Project) Series 2021.